saathvikpd/saathvikpd/README.md

   <h1>Saathvik Dirisala</h1>

-  <p><strong>Software Engineer&nbsp;&amp;&nbsp;Data Scientist</strong></p>
+  <p><strong>ML Engineer&nbsp;&amp;&nbsp;Data Scientist</strong></p>

   <p>
-    I'm a software engineer & data scientist passionate about building intelligent, scalable systems.
+    I'm an ML engineer & data scientist passionate about building intelligent, scalable systems.
 I have a strong interest in machine learning and artifical intelligence and hope to contribute at the frontiers of the fields.
   </p>

   <!-- Contact / Social links -->